Unreal Tournament 2004: Modification

 Unreal Tournament 2004 includes extensive modification support which allows users to easily create maps, models, game modes as well as various other additions to the game.
 The game features a flexible modification system which seamlessly blends custom content with the original, as well as allowing for easy tweaking of the game with the "mutator" system.

 In 2004, Epic Games held the "Make Something Unreal Contest", which rewarded the creators of the best-submitted modifications with prizes in cash, computer hardware, and, ultimately, a license for commercial use of Unreal Engine 2 and 3.
 Red Orchestra, a total conversion modification based on the Eastern Front of World War II and focused on realism-oriented gameplay, was the winner of the contest and is currently available as a retail title on Steam.

 Alien Swarm was the winner of Phase 4 of the Make Something Unreal Contest for best non-first-person shooter modification.
 In 2010, the game was released as a standalone game for free, based on the Source engine instead of the Unreal Engine.

-Killing Floor was originally a total conversion mod for Unreal Tournament 2004, first released in 2005.
+Killing Floor was originally a total conversion mod for the game Unreal Tournament 2004, first released in 2005.
 The retail release followed on May 14, 2009.
 Its sequel, Killing Floor 2, was released in 2016.

 The developers of the acclaimed 2003 game modification Deathball were awarded grant money from Epic to develop Supraball in 2014.

 The game served as a platform for the Computer game bot Turing Test competition, also known as BotPrize.

 Reception

 Upon release, Unreal Tournament 2004 was met with universal acclaim.
 Several critics praised the unique, fast-paced, fun and challenging nature of the game as its main selling points, while fans touted the post-release support and extensive modding capabilities.
 The game holds a score of 94% on GameRankings and a score of 93/100 on Metacritic.

 GameSpot named Unreal Tournament 2004 the best computer game of March 2004.
 It received runner-up placements in GameSpot's 2004 "Best Shooter" and "Best Multiplayer Game" award categories across all platforms, losing to Half-Life 2 and Halo 2, respectively.
-It was a runner-up for Computer Games Magazine's list of 2004's top 10 computer games.
-However, it won the magazine's "Best Multiplayer" award.
+It was a runner-up for Computer Games Magazine's list of 2004's top 10 computer games, but it won the magazine's "Best Multiplayer" award.

+During the 8th Annual Interactive Achievement Awards, Unreal Tournament 2004 received nominations for "Computer First-Person Action Game of the Year" and "Outstanding Achievement in Online Gameplay".

 In March 2014, GamesRadar ranked Unreal Tournament 2004 as the 70th best game on their "Top 100 Best Video Games of All Time" list.